profit-prophet00/Python-Web-Scraping/README.md

 ## Project Highlights

-Discover consumer sentiment trends with Python Web Scraping: Curious about how to track what people are saying online?
+Curious about how to track what people are saying online?
 Then check out this Python web scraping toolkit.
 This project provides a comprehensive implementation of the Selenium library to automatically gather data from the web and monitor consumer sentiment trends in the activewear industry.
 <br>
 <br>